-9. If ordered to do so by the Court or a committee, any apprentice residing within a radius of four miles from a technical college or school or other approved institution shall, during the first four years of his apprenticeship, or until he shall have obtained the certificate hereinafter mentioned, attend the classes in such college, school, or institution in plumbing and/or gasfitting, and in such case the employer shall refund to the apprentice the amount of the fees for each term in which his attendance is not less than 70 per cent. of the maximum possible.
+9. If ordered to do so by the Court or a committee, any apprentice residing within a radius of five miles from a technical college or school or other approved institution shall during the first two years of his apprenticeship attend the classes in such college, school, or institution in painting, paperhanging, decorating, signwriting, and glazing (other than leadlight-making) trades, and in such case the employer shall refund to the apprentice the amount of the fees for each term in which his attendance is not less than 75 per cent. of the maximum possible, and provided the reports of his instructors are satisfactory.